- Route: Smoky-mountains

 My name is Lexi Stotler, and I am a senior studying Civil Engineering with a minor in Social Work.
 As my studies might suggest, I have always been fascinated by how things are connected and determined to build connections of my own.

 Family and friends are more than aware of my obsession with bridges (both literal and metaphorical).
 In addition to committing my education towards how to construct them, I am notorious for planning vacations around visiting these certain feats in Civil Engineering.
 I always have a list of bridges that I aspire to see within my lifetime (aptly named my Bridget List), and I encourage everyone I meet to share what their favorite bridge is (even if you've never thought of it before, I am sure that you have one).
+The Smoky Mountains Route includes a plethora of marvelous bridges to bike over and admire, including 446 in the city of Pittsburgh alone!

 Why I Ride